Securiti leads GigaOm's DSPM Vendor Evaluation with top ratings across technical capabilities & business value.

 Beginning December 31, 2023, and annually thereafter, the Judicial Department (JD) is required to conduct an inventory of all its systems that employ AI.
 Every completed inventory must be made publicly accessible on the department's website.

-From February 1, 2024, the JD must also create policies and practices governing the department's development, procurement, implementation, utilization, and continuing assessment of its systems that employ AI.
+From February 1, 2024, the JD has also been required to create policies and practices governing the department's development, procurement, implementation, utilization, and continuing assessment of its systems that employ AI.

 Such policies and procedures must, at the very least,